-The inside of a bladder with the diagnostic product.
-To the left you can see what it looks like in standard white light, and to the right with the blue light switched on.
+The picture shows the inside of a bladder presenting with a flat tumor lesion.
+To the left you can see what it looks like in standard white light mode and to the right with the blue-light mode after drug instillation.